blog_header

 by Daphne Thompson, on Feb 16, 2017 11:30:11 AM

 Name: Ross Kimes Current Position: Mobile Developer Degree: B.S.
 Meteorology, Computer Science Minor, University of Oklahoma (2012) What type of work do you perform?
-I mainly work on the Apple iOS version of our …
+I mainly work on the Apple …

 Read Story